andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 That one is pretty obvious!
 NIPS!

 # P.S.
-A dumb man told me once
+A wise man told me once

 {:.center}
 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/sf_2.jpg)